meizabel/documentation/java/commands.md

 Commands, as well as Events and Aggregate State are defined as protobuf messages `Command` is an instruction to do something.

-A command consists of two parts: command message and command context.
+A command consists of two parts:
+* command message
+* command context.

 The `message` is the domain model part of command.
 The type of the command is defined by the type of its message.
 When we speak about a *command* as a typed thing, we refer to the message of the command.